jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 **Disparity calculation**
 1. Using different window sizes
 	- It is clear that the larger window size, the "smoother" the results, which is good for indication of main object  groups.
 However, the edges look distorted and some fine/small objects are missing.
-	- By contrast, a small window size will indicated a lot more small objects and more defined edges, with the introduction of more "noises".
+	- By contrast, a small window size will capture a lot more small objects and clearly defined edges, however with the introduction of more "noises".